nicolasbrailo/nicolasbrailo.github.io/blog_md/2011/0927_CoolC0XfeaturesXIdecltypeanddisappearingconstness.md

 {
 	// These two statements are equivalent
 	decltype((foo.bar)) x = 42;
-	const int&amp; y = 42;
+	const int& y = 42;
-	// It's very easy to confirm that the typeof x is now const int&amp;
+	// It's very easy to confirm that the typeof x is now const int&
 	// This won't compile:
 	x = 24;
 }